The Rainbow Fish: Acclaim

+Short film

+On March 25, 1997, an animated adaptation of the story book was released on VHS and DVD (known as The Rainbow Fish and Dazzle the Dinosaur).
+The home video releases also contain the film Dazzle the Dinosaur which is based on another book written by Pfister and published in 1994.

+Feature film

+In June 2026 it was reported that an puppet feature based on the book was in development for a November release, in a collaboration between StudioCanal, Claussen+Putz Filmproduktion and Zodiac Pictures.

 Television series

 The Rainbow Fish was adapted into a children's animated television series in 1999.
 However, the television series does not follow the plot of the book; rather it takes the character and the setting and creates a new story with them.
 Some characters were added and others embellished for the purposes of the show.
 In the series, the place where the fish live is called Neptune Bay (after Neptune, god of the sea).
 The fish attend school, which is aptly named "The School of Fish".
 There is a shipwreck called "Shipwreck Park" in the series that resembles the wreck of the RMS Titanic.
 It was produced by Canadian television studio Decode Entertainment, German children's entertainment group EM.TV & Merchandising and American company Sony Wonder.
 26 episodes were produced.

-Author, sales, and acclaim
+Author

 In an interview with Publishers Weekly, Marcus Pfister said "while I was at the Art School of Bern, I came to know about all the major Swiss children’s book illustrators.
 The other students and I would talk about how nice it would be to illustrate children’s books.
 At that point it was a dream, and only a few guys tried to realize this dream."